DavidJKTofan/CyberSec-resources/Linux_Security.md

 ## User Management

-Create a new user and add to sudo group:
+Create a new user (`sudo` only necessary if you are not root user):
 ```
-sudo adduser USERNAME sudo
+sudo adduser USERNAME
 ```

 Add user to sudo group: